Constance Markievicz: Early life

-The Markieviczes settled in Dublin in 1903 and moved in artistic and literary circles, with Constance gaining a reputation as a landscape painter.
+The Markieviczes (or Markiewiczes) settled in Dublin in 1903 and moved in artistic and literary circles, with Constance gaining a reputation as a landscape painter.
 In 1905, along with artists Sarah Purser, Nathaniel Hone, Walter Osborne and John Butler Yeats, she was instrumental in founding the United Arts Club, which was an attempt to bring together all those in Dublin with an artistic and literary bent.
 This group included the leading figures of the Gaelic League founded by the future first President of Ireland, Douglas Hyde.
 Although formally concerned only with the preservation of the Irish language and culture, the league brought together many patriots and future political leaders.
 Sarah Purser, whom the young Gore-Booth sisters first met in 1882, when she was commissioned to paint their portrait, hosted a regular salon where artists, writers and intellectuals on both sides of the nationalist divide gathered.
 At Purser's house, Markievicz met revolutionary patriots Michael Davitt, John O'Leary and Maud Gonne.
 In 1907, Markievicz rented a cottage in the countryside near Dublin.
 The previous tenant, the poet Padraic Colum, had left behind copies of The Peasant and Sinn Féin.
 These revolutionary journals promoted independence from British rule.
 Markievicz read them and was propelled into action.

 Politics

 In 1908, Markievicz became actively involved in nationalist politics in Ireland.
 She joined Sinn Féin and Inghinidhe na hÉireann ('Daughters of Ireland'), a revolutionary women's movement founded by the actress and activist Maud Gonne, muse of WB Yeats.
 Markievicz came directly to her first meeting from a function at Dublin Castle, the seat of British rule in Ireland, wearing a satin ball gown and a diamond tiara.
 Naturally, the members looked upon her with some hostility.
 This refreshing change from being "kowtowed"-to as a countess only made her more eager to join, she told her friend Helena Molony.
 She performed with Maud Gonne in several plays at the newly established Abbey Theatre, an institution that played an important part in the rise of cultural nationalism.
 In the same year, Markievicz played a dramatic role in the women's suffrage campaigners' tactic of opposing Winston Churchill's election to Parliament during the Manchester North West by-election, flamboyantly appearing in the constituency driving an old-fashioned carriage drawn by four white horses to promote the suffragist cause.
 A male heckler asked her if she could cook a dinner, to which she responded, "Yes.
 Can you drive a coach and four?"
-Her sister Eva had moved to Manchester to live with fellow suffragette Esther Roper and they both campaigned against the anti-suffragist Churchill with her.
+Her sister Eva had moved to Manchester to live with fellow suffragist Esther Roper and they both campaigned against the anti-suffragist Churchill with her.
 Churchill lost the election to Conservative candidate William Joynson-Hicks, in part as a result of the suffragists' dedicated opposition.